 4. They are advocates of continuous growth and are never satisfied with the present – as it is.

-They always aim bigger, makes things better – adding effort even when they can just ‘be’ and relax.
-They hardly taste what they have earned.
+People with a high IQ level always aim bigger and tend to make things better – adding effort even when they can just ‘be’ and relax.
+Due to the burden of intelligence, they hardly taste what they have earned.

 5. They hate small talk and crave meaningful conversations, which makes them often misunderstood.

-They often feel lonely and misunderstood as the connection they seek is rare, the depth with which they see things is often not appreciated too.
+They often feel lonely and misunderstood as the connections they seek are hard to get.
+The depth with which they see things is often not appreciated by people who rank lower in IQ.
+This is why often it has been found that highly intelligent people are miserable due to loneliness.

-6. They have a high reputation to maintain all the time, which makes them constantly striving to achieve things and never let ‘be’.
+6. They have a high reputation to maintain all the time, which makes them constantly strive to achieve things and never let ‘be’.

-They can’t and should never fail – as they are epitomes of perfection for themselves and others.
+Highly intelligent people think that they can’t slack even a little and they should never fail – as they are epitomes of perfection for themselves and others.
+This unrealistic expectation they put on themselves becomes the burden of intelligence.

 7. They are absolute control freaks which makes a lot of responsibilities and expectations land on them ultimately.